 Why Do People Gaslight?

-A gaslighter has a narcissistic nature, anti-social approach or other such behavioural issues.
+A gaslighter has a narcissistic nature, anti-social approach, or other such behavioral issues.
 They have a desperate need to dominate others.
-Everything should go according to them and all hell would break lose if you try to question their intention.
-Truly, the answer to “why do people gaslight?” can be given in just one word: power.
+Everything should go according to them and all hell would break loose if you try to question their intention.
+Truly, the answer to “Why do people gaslight?” can be given in just one word: power.

 Is Gaslighting Done On Purpose?

 Often, the gaslighter may not even realize that he or she is indulging in such behavior.
 They have probably grown up around relationships, like that of their parents, which thrived on a power struggle.
 It is this unsettled power dynamic that results in one person manipulating the other because they feel that they can.